 Most people aren’t aware that the interest cost of a credit card is brutal.
 That tank of gas on the card which cost you $100 will translate to a $2/ month minimum payment but will last for 19 years.
 (Yes, that’s the amortization period on an 18% credit card paying the minimum payment.)
 Simple math: you will pay about $556 for that tank of gas.
 We all need tanks of gas when we need them, but can you go without that restaurant visit, that extra Christmas spending, that trip to Disneyland, that flashy new pair of Nike’s?

-Most people who are reading this are already searching for bankruptcy or debt relief attorney, so there’s no need in me chastising you over the debt load that’s already under the bridge.
+Most people who are reading this are already searching for an attorney, so there’s no need in me chastising you over the debt load that’s already under the bridge.
 My comments are more geared at the obvious, and that is, once I help you get out of debt, let’s keep it that way.
 We don’t want you to be on the lifer plan at my office.

 We can help you read the writing on the wall.
 It’s OK to lose the battle but win the war.
 Let’s get your wealth generation back on track.
 Our office performs bankruptcy, debt settlement, and tax resolution services.
 Obtaining a fresh start is usually, but not always, your best business decision.
 Give me a call to explain how you can wake up tomorrow with a renewed enthusiasm about your economic future.